 - Elevated erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP)

-Complete blood count, ESR, and CRP levels are beneficial if an infection or neoplasm is suspected.
+Taking complete blood count, ESR, and CRP levels is beneficial if an infection or neoplasm is suspected.

 Vitamin D, serum calcium, and parathyroid hormone levels are recommended in elderly patients with degenerative and metabolic conditions.
 Rheumatoid factor and anti-cyclic citrullinated peptide (CCP) are indicated in patients with rheumatoid arthritis.